 2. Reset your router

 You can manually reset your router or modem by finding the manual reset button on it.
 All you have to do is press it for a while and then turn it on.
-After this, you check if your Windows PC and other devices are able to establish a connection with the internet.
+After this, you check if your Windows PC and other devices can establish a connection with the internet.

 If the problem persists then it could be due to a problem with the router configuration.
-For resetting your router, you need to open the router’s configuration page and then choose the Reset option.
+To reset your router, you need to open the router’s configuration page and then choose the Reset option.

 3. Disable the antivirus & firewall